russb78/pi-mation/README.md

     sudo apt-get install libav-tools && sudo apt-get install omxplayer

-From the terminal type:
+If you don't have git installed on your Pi yet, from the terminal type:

     sudo apt-get install git

-Once installed you can clone this repository with the clone command:
+Once installed you can clone the Pi-Mation repository with the git clone command:

-    cd~
+    cd ~
     git clone https://github.com/russb78/pi-mation.git

 Now you can enter the pi-mation sub-directory and run pi-mation.py with the following commands: